 But the day my son entered the world, I didn’t have time to touch that binder.
 And most of the articles I saved applied to him at a much later age (how exactly do you raise a thankful newborn?).
 I also didn’t have time—I was in full survival mode.

-I found that binder a year later and chuckled.
+A year later, I found that binder and laughed at myself.
 I did my best to prepare for this role, even imagining how I’d interact with my future baby.
 But only to realize that parenting is a learn-on-the-job role.

 History buffs can tell you that pre-World War II, children weren’t the focus of their parents.
 People had kids because it was just what they did as part of their moral and community upbringing.

 They also had them by the handful.
 One reason was because parents saw kids as economic contributors to the family.
 Kids work to keep the family afloat.